 According to the Brahma Kumaris’ teachings, time is eternal but progresses through cycles (Yuga) related to spiritual purity.
 There are four such periods, the Gold, Silver, Copper, and Iron ages.
 The Brahma Kumaris teach that we are now at the cusp between the most spiritually degenerate time, the Iron Age (or Kali Yuga) during which the world is predicted to be destroyed by nuclear war or natural catastrophes, for example, and that of a new Golden Age.
 They call this phase the Confluence Age and believe it is a time in which God will descend to earth and become manifest in the form of Brahma Baba.
 The Brahma Kumaris teach that the entire cycle is completed every 5,000 years and that each soul is destined to replay exactly the same actions in their reincarnations during the next 5,000 year cycle.
 On several occasions, the Brahma Kumaris have prophesied exact dates for the ‘transition’ that will signify the beginning of the next Golden Age and millenarian beliefs continue to be an important part of the Brahma Kumaris worldview.

-There is a stoic belief in the ‘world tree’ theory, which proposes the Brahma Kumari souls alone are the embodiment of ‘truth’ and ‘light’ and hence located on the highest branch.
+Their ‘world tree’ theory states that the Brahma Kumari souls alone are the embodiment of ‘truth’ and ‘light’ and hence located on the highest branch.
 Non-Brahma Kumaris are seen as ‘other’ in that they are not seen by Brahma Kumaris as apocryphal but in need of an anchor which Brahma Kumaris believe they can provide.
 In Brahma Kumaris belief non-Brahma Kumaris face first mental and then physical erasure during the apocalypse which is described as inevitable.

-The Advance Party predicted that the apocalypse would occur between 2004 and 2008, which is widely side-stepped by the group as a whole.
+The Advance Party, a splinter group of The Brahma Kumaris who see themselves and The Brahma Kumaris organisation as two sides to Brahma Kumaris spirituality who will eventually reunite to transform this world from hell into heaven, predicted that the apocalypse would occur between 2004 and 2008, which is widely side-stepped by the group as a whole.
 It was stated on their website that Dev Dixit will be revealed as ‘World Emperor’ or ‘Shri Nayaran’ who will control the world through 108 souls followed by a merging of the Brahma Kumaris and the Advance Party forming 225,000 couples.
 These couples were predicted to not be leaving their bodies during the destruction of the world but instead becoming the Golden Age ancestors of the entire human civilisation.
-The whole world was supposed to expire between 2006 and 2008 after which, between 2008 and 2036, the 225,000 couples will undergo divine transformation of their bodies and will give birth to 225,000 twin children, one male one female constituting the 900,000 souls present at the beginning of the Golden Age.
+The whole world was supposed to expire between 2006 and 2008 after which, between 2008 and 2036, the 225,000 couples will undergo divine transformation of their bodies and will give birth to 225,000 twin children, one male one female constituting the 900,000 souls present (four times 225,000 – the couples and sets of twins making up 450,000 each) at the beginning of the Golden Age.
 In 2036 the Golden Age will begin the coronation of ‘Prince Krishna’ who will adopt the title ‘Shri Nayaran’ from his father, the World Emperor.
 Due to this level of detail, Walliss (2002) argues that like so many other millennial groups, the Brahma Kumaris had to negotiate the millennium by having to justify the non-event to members as well as outsiders.
 The many members on the periphery of the movement often are oblivious to this or it does not matter to them.
-Similarly to other groups like the Jehovah’s Witnesses, the Brahma Kumaris have abandoned date setting but instead speak in more vague terms that the destruction is close.
+Like other groups like the Jehovah’s Witnesses, the Brahma Kumaris have abandoned date setting but instead speak in more vague terms that the destruction is close.
 The term destruction has largely been replaced by the term ‘transformation’.